 When will I find out my housing assignment?

 Housing assignments will be sent to first-year students after the first of July.
-Please fill out your life-style questionnaire at https://www.thomas.edu/life-at-thomas/residential-life/
+Please fill out your life-style questionnaire.

-If I live on campus, can I bring a car?
+If I live on campus, can I bring my car?

 Yes.
 All vehicles must be registered with Public Safety.
 The best part, parking stickers are only $5 per year!

-What computers or devices are recommended for new students?
+What computers and devices are recommended for new students?

 For the past several years the College has built and maintained a leading-edge network to support the variety of devices used by our students, faculty, and staff.
 This involves 10G-rated fiber optic cabling, high-density campus-wide 802.11n Wi-Fi, high-speed Internet and Internet2 connections, and web-based apps optimized for mobile devices.